An Increasing Issue: The Lack of Medical Interpretation

 Why does still happen?

-The Law mandates that healthcare facilities provide professional medical interpreters to patients with limited English proficiency.
+The Law mandates that healthcare facilities provide professional medical interpretation to patients with limited English proficiency.
 Still, why did these incidents happen?
 Why do similar incidents continue to happen around the country all the time?

-One of the main reasons is that there are just not enough medical interpreters to go around.
+One of the main reasons is that there are just not enough medical interpretation to go around.
 Being bilingual is not enough to become a medical interpreter – the aspiring interpreter must know both languages to a high degree of fluency and be able to interpret nuances and cultural cues.
 They must have specialized training, familiarize themselves with medical terminology, and obtain a certification.
 Furthermore, there are patients with limited English proficiency who speak uncommon languages, such as in the first story above.
 There might not be any interpreters in the area for patients who need them.
 One solution to this issue is access to Over-the-Phone medical interpreting.
 However, the number of trained interpreters in the United States is still too small in comparison to the number of patients with limited English proficiency who need their services.

 Resources at hand